ibukun-brain/ibukun-brain/README.md

 🚀 **A Results-driven Software Engineer** with a passion for crafting **scalable web applications** and delivering smooth user experiences.
 My favourite toolbox includes **Django, Django Rest Framework (DRF), ReactJS**, backed by strong expertise in **CI/CD pipelines** for efficient and reliable deployments.

 💡 I enjoy turning complex problems into elegant solutions — whether it’s:
-- Building **FinTech applications** that demand precision and security
+- Building **Scalable and optimized applications** that demand precision and security
 - Developing **real-time, WebRTC-powered platforms** for seamless communication
 - Automating workflows with **Selenium & BeautifulSoup**
 - Crunching data and optimizing performance using **NumPy & Pandas**